PPaskovits/calculate_due_date/README.md

  - turnaroundTime is non-negative number

  - Throws "InvalidSubmitDate" error if bug report/task submit date is not valid.
- - Throws "InvalidTurnaroundTime" error if something wrong with Ti
+ - Throws "InvalidTurnaroundTime" error if something wrong with turnaround time.

 Example: